NEFM-TUDresden/gmshModel/README.rst

 Installation
 ************
 GmshModel is an interface tool and makes use of many great contributions of other people.
-To experience the full functionality of Gmsh model, the following software packages are required:
+To experience the full functionality of Gmsh model, the following (non-standard) software packages are required:

 1. a `dynamically built Gmsh <https://gitlab.onelab.info/gmsh/gmsh/-/wikis/Gmsh-compilation/>`_  to use the Gmsh-Python-API
 2. `meshio <https://github.com/nschloe/meshio/>`_  for the conversion of meshes to various output formats